Elon Musk's social media conduct may be bad for his business

 A Tesla spokeswoman wouldn't comment on the tweets.

 For the first four months of the year, Musk was averaging around 100 tweets per month.
-But the tweets spiked to about 400 per month starting in May as Musk was under pressure to raise production of the Model 3 lower-priced electric car, which starts at $35,000.
+But the tweets spiked to about 400 per month starting in May as Musk was under pressure to raise production of the Model 3 lower-priced electric car, which starts at US$35,000 ($51,266).

 As the spike occurred, Musk gained thousands of Twitter followers.
 He has almost half as many as President Donald Trump, who likewise attacks his critics with relish on Twitter.